 Where to celebrate Navroz in India?

 Significance: Gudi Padwa is the cultural festival of Maharashtra while people of Karnataka, Telangana and Andhra Pradesh observe it as Ugadi and in Tamil Nadu it is known as Puthandu.
-All these colorful festivals of India mark the beginning of the New Year according to Hindu calendar and mark the arrival of spring along with the reaping of Rabi crops.
+All these colourful festivals of India mark the beginning of the New Year according to the Hindu calendar and mark the arrival of spring along with the reaping of Rabi crops.

 Where to celebrate this Hindu New Year Festival in India?

 Significance: Considered as the most sacred month of the year in the Islamic religion, Ramadan is believed to be the time when Muhammad received the initial revelations of the holy book, Quran.
 In the Islamic culture, Ramadan is the month when people must indulge in good deeds, charity, fasting, spiritual awakening and increased worship, as all good acts done during this month get multiplied by 70 with the mercy of Allah.

 Significance: An important Hindu festival celebrated on the ninth day of Chaitra Navratri, Ram Navami was the day when the seventh avatar of Lord Vishnu descended on earth.
 He was incarnated as Ram with a motive to establish great moral values known as dharma and beat evils of society, known as adharm.
 Hence the birth anniversary of Lord Ram is a grand celebration in the country.